Due Diligence: How to Uncover Any Problems Before You Buy a Business in NJ

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County New Jersey Buying a Business Attorney

 Due diligence is probably the most critical stage when buying a business.
 Many prospective buyers for some reason limit themselves during this period to strictly a financial analysis, but due diligence goes far beyond that.
 Due diligence requires a complete investigation of the entire business.

-One of the keys to buying a profitable business is discovering and understanding the intimate details of the business.
-Its strengths, weaknesses, pluses, minuses, growth opportunities and areas of operation.
-If you do not perform a detailed due diligence by gathering a lot of diverse information, you enter into a transaction at your own risk!
+One of the keys to buying a profitable business is discovering and understanding the intimate details of the business: its strengths, weaknesses, pluses, minuses, growth opportunities and areas of operation.
+If you do not perform a detailed due diligence examination by gathering a lot of diverse information, you enter into a transaction partially blinded at your own risk!

 Start Your Due Diligence By First Creating a Checklist